Director of Communications; Editor, BaptistLIFE

 Shannon and Larry now serve at the Bridge Fellowship Church in Reading, Pa., where Larry is senior pastor.
 They have two daughters, Hannah and Lauren.

 Shannon holds a master of arts degree in ministry leadership from Southeastern Baptist Theological Seminary and a bachelor of arts degree in journalism and mass communications from the University of N.C. at Chapel Hill.
 She has written for Baptist Press and other media outlets, and is a Bible curriculum writer and conference/retreat speaker.
-She now serves as president-elect of the Baptist Communicators Association.
+She now serves as president of the Baptist Communicators Association.
 There, she previously served as professional development officer, overseeing the organization’s first two Fall Forums, a Ted Talks-like program featuring nationally recognized Southern Baptist communicators.
 In her spare time, Shannon’s favorite things to do are traveling, scrapbooking and sleeping.

 Church Planting Catalyst